RaminVali/CL_WebScraping_ML_Prediction/README.md

 ![Deploy1](Deploy1.png)
 ![Deploy2](Deploy2.png)

-Given GCP charges money to keep the project running, I have also deployed in this free platform here:
+Given GCP charges money to keep the project running, I have also deployed in this cheaper platform [here](https://cl-prediction.herokuapp.com/):